Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Optimization of OFS problem

 \subsubsection{$(\mu/2 + \lambda)$ EA}

-Apart from mutations, evolutionary algorithms use crossovers to generate new candidate solutions \cite{back2012handbook}.
+Apart from mutations, evolutionary algorithms use crossover to generate new candidate solutions~\cite{back2012handbook}.
 In this work, we consider uniform crossover which produces new candidate solutions by combining two given solutions.
-Specifically, given solutions $\BF{x}, \BF{y}$ uniform crossover generates solution $\BF{z}$ such that every component $z_i$ is set to either $x_i$ or $y_i$ with equal probability.
-Paired Crossover Evolutionary Algorithm \cite{prugel2015run} is an algorithm that uses only uniform crossover and selections.
-It proved itself as one of the algorithms capable of addressing practical SCOPs \cite{aishwaryaprajna2019noisy, aishwaryaprajna2022noisy}.
-However, all solutions generated by this algorithm consist of only the integers that occurred in the initial population.
-It means that, when applied to OFS problem, this algorithm is limited in the exploration of all the possible combinations of filters from the library.
-Therefore, we use uniform crossover in combination with mutations and embed it in the structure of $(\mu + \lambda)$ EA discussed in \ref{sec:ea-simple}.
+Specifically, given solutions $\BF{x}, \BF{y}$ uniform crossover generates solution $\BF{z}$ such that every component $z_i$ is set to either $x_i$ or $y_i$ with equal probability. \utwo{The Paired Crossover Evolutionary Algorithm~\cite{prugel2015run} relies solely on uniform crossover and selection.
+It has strong theoretical guarantees on simple test functions and it works well on various SCOPs~\cite{aishwaryaprajna2019noisy, aishwaryaprajna2022noisy}.}

+\utwo{However, this algorithm only uses the values that appeared in the initial population.
+In the OFS problem, we need to explore new combinations of filters from a large library.
+To overcome this limitation, we add our mutation operator to the procedure.
+We embed uniform crossover and mutation in the $(\mu+\lambda)$ EA framework from Section~\ref{sec:ea-simple}.}

-$(\mu/2 + \lambda)$ EA selects two candidate solutions uniformly at random from the population at every iteration.
-The uniform crossover is applied to the selected solutions to produce the new candidate solution.
-Then the same mutation is applied to this created solution.
-The type of mutation and the rest of the implementation details remain the same as in $(\mu + \lambda)$ EA.
-The notation $\mu/2$ in the name of the algorithm emphasizes that two parents take part in the uniform crossover.
+\utwo{In our $(\mu/2 + \lambda)$ EA, we pick two parents at random from the current population of size $\mu$.
+We apply uniform crossover to these parents to produce one child.
+Then we propose to apply the mutation described in Section~\ref{sec:ea-simple}.
+We repeat this process $\lambda$ times each iteration to generate $\lambda$ offspring.
+We combine the $\mu$ parents with the $\lambda$ offspring and select the best $\mu$ solutions to form the next population.
+The notation $\mu/2$ highlights that two parents are involved in each crossover step.}